YOURLS/awesome/README.md

   * [YOURLS shortener](https://addons.mozilla.org/en-us/firefox/addon/yourls-shortener/)
 - Mac
   * [Short Menu](https://shortmenu.com/mac/) - Available for $6 from the App Store or directly from the developer (See also: [Setup instructions](https://shortmenu.com/support/custom-services/yourls/))
+- Windows
+  * [YOURLS on Windows](https://appsonwindows.com/apk/127308/) - Run YOURLS as a Windows program

 ## Guides & Tutorials [⇪](#readme)